Tera-neter, priest of the Annu, pre-dynastic inhabitants of the Upper Nile.

 It is evident from the biblical data that Abraham's clan observed an ancient moral code that pertained to ritual purity, water rights, rights of inheritance, and animal sacrifice.
 His authority was attached to the the ruler-priest caste into which he was born and was reinforced by his observation of the moral code of his Horite Hebrew people.

 By Abraham's time the Hebrew (Ha'biru or 'Apiru) priests were already widely dispersed in the service of rulers.
 This is why we find common religious practices among the related R1b peoples.
 An example is the belief that God can release a people from their debt.
-In the Hurrian Song of Debt Release, the god's followers are told to release the people of Ebla from their debt.
+In the Hurrian/Horite Song of Debt Release, the High God instructs the ruler to release the people of Ebla from their debt.

 "If you take a debt release in Ebla, I will exalt your weapons.
 Your weapons will begin to conquer your enemies.
 Your plowed land will prosper in glory.
 But if you do not make a debt release for Ebla, the city of the throne, in the space of seven days, I will come upon you.
 I will destroy Ebla, the city of the throne.
 I will make it like a city that never existed.
 I will break the surrounding wall of Ebla's city like a cup.
 I will knock flat the surrounding wall of the upper city like a garbage dump..."